First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes: PTA DATA ANALYSIS

 which we compute using the product-space sampling method \cite{Taylor:2021yjx} implemented in ${\tt enterprise\_extensions}$ \cite{enterprise_ext}.
 Here, $\mathcal{P}(\mathcal{D}/X)$ is the likelihood probability of observing data D given the model X. The outcomes of the Bayesian model comparison presented in Tab.~\ref{tab:BF}, according to Jeffrey's scale \cite{1939thpr.book.....J,kass1995bayes}, suggests that NG15 data `substantially' favours the presence of a GW signal from 1stOPT aside to the one from SMBHB.
 Instead, IPTA2 data remains inconclusive.

-\underline{Exclusion bounds} --- Under the assumption that the PTA signal is due to SMBHB or any sources other than 1stOPT, we have derived upper limits on the GW signal emanating from 1stOPT.
+\underline{Exclusion bounds} --- Under the assumption that the PTA signal does not arise from 1stOPT, we have derived upper limits on the GW signal emanating from 1stOPT.
 As depicted in Fig.~\ref{fig:betaOH_TnOTeq}-right, these limits correspond to lower bounds on the rate of completion, going up to $\beta/H \lesssim 20$.
+As discussed in App.~\ref{app:data_analysis}, these lower limits are conservative as the GW spectrum from SMBH was not included in the analysis.